 It’s important to note that the benefit amount an injured worker is eligible for is determined by the date of the accident.
 This means that any increases in the maximum benefit rates that occur after the injury will not affect the amount the injured worker receives.
 This policy ensures consistency and clarity in the calculation and distribution of benefits.

-Understanding these figures and their updates can help workers and employers manage the complexities of workers’ compensation claims in New York.
-Consulting a skilled workers’ compensation attorney can be invaluable, guiding you through these complexities to secure the full benefits you’re entitled to under New York law.
-Contact us to learn how we can assist you in securing your rightful compensation efficiently and effectively.
+Understanding these figures and their updates can help workers and employers manage the challenges of workers’ compensation claims in New York.
+Consulting a skilled workers’ compensation attorney can be invaluable, guiding you through the process to secure the full benefits you’re entitled to under New York law.
+Contact us to learn how we can assist you in obtaining your rightful compensation efficiently and effectively.

 Calculating Lost Wages Under Workers’ Compensation